 The National Holocaust Monument, entitled Landscape of Loss, Memory and Survival, ensures that the lessons of the Holocaust, as well as the remarkable contribution Holocaust survivors have made to Canada, remain within the national consciousness for generations to come.
 The Holocaust, one of the darkest chapters in human history, was the mass extermination of over six million Jews and countless other victims.

-The National Holocaust Monument, which is accessible year-round, commemorates the six million Jewish men, women and children murdered during the Holocaust and the millions of other victims of Nazi-era Germany and its collaborators.
+The National Holocaust Monument commemorates the six million Jewish men, women and children murdered during the Holocaust and the millions of other victims of Nazi-era Germany and its collaborators.

 In September 2017, the Government of Canada inaugurated the National Holocaust Monument at the corner of Wellington and Booth streets in Canada’s Capital.